The Ultimate Guide to Time Management Skills

 Emptying is about assessing and emptying the capture points frequently.
-For example, your email inbox is a capture point and most people are assessing and trying to empty it all day long.
+For example, your email inbox is a capture point.
+Most people assess and try to empty it all day.
 The key to emptying is doing it at an appropriate frequency and making immediate decisions about what to do with each time demand.
 Then having the other parts of the time management system in place that enables you to place it somewhere else.

 Healthy Emptying’ is not emptying continually, but assessing with quick decisions and then doing this process again the right number of times through the week.
 A little like emptying the dishwasher.
 If you don’t empty it the dishes will just keep stacking up until you then make more work for yourself having to empty the dishwasher, load it, and wash up.

-‘Healthy Deleting’ is getting rid of those time demands, or tasks, that don’t need to be done by you.
+‘Healthy Deleting’ gets rid of those time demands, or tasks, that don’t need to be done by you.
 Just because the task came into your system does not mean that you have to do it.
 Saying ‘Yes Wisely’ is a great way to say no to some tasks and offer options instead.
-Deleting emails that you are copied-in on is another.
+Another is to delete emails that you have been copied in on.
 As well as having regular 121s with people that tend to brief tasks on email, maybe you could solve some tasks in the meeting, defer them, or suggest someone else.

-‘Healthy Storing’ is having a trusted number of useful storage points that you can get to, are easily available and easy to use when you need to.
+‘Healthy Storing’ is having a trusted number of useful storage points.
+These are convenient, available and easy to use when you need to.
 A little like home.
 How many ‘messy drawers’ are there?
 Can you get what you need from the shed/garage when you need it or is it a bombsite?
 Are all your key documents (House insurance, Guarantees, Warranties, etc.) in an easily accessible & useable place?

 Scheduling is blocking out time for your time demands.
 At the moment you are likely to only use your calendar to book meetings.
 You could also use your calendar to block out project work, family time, weekly reviews, or preparing for meetings/presentations.
 A single calendar works best.
 An electronic diary is best because it allows you to book recurring events and coordinate with others.
 To organise multiple people meetings with external people I recommend ‘Doodle’ because it is just so easy to use.